EnesRafioglu/cps-uncertainty-specification-tool/README.md

 - The UI accepts scenarios with multiple models.
 - Each model may contain fixed elements and uncertain elements.
 - Each uncertain element generates its own zonotope.
+- Models with multiple uncertain elements can also get model-level joint zonotopes.
 - Supported uncertainty types:
   - `interval`: `min`, `max`
   - `probabilistic`: `mean`, `std`